-Owners of the Tax Credit Certificates, whether held as Tax Credit Strips or as a part of the Bonds, on one or more credit allowance dates, being each March 15, June 15, September 15, and December 15 following the date of issuance of the Bonds, and the last day on which the Bonds are outstanding ("Tax Credit Allowance Dates") will be entitled, subject to the limitations of Section 54A of the Code, to federal income tax credits ("Tax Credits") in an amount equal to the sum of the credits determined under Section 54A(b) of the Code with respect to such dates.
+Owners of Tax Credit Certificates held as a part of the Bonds, on one or more credit allowance dates, being each March 15, June 15, September 15, and December 15 following the date of issuance of the Bonds and the last day on which the Bonds are outstanding ("Tax Credit Allowance Dates") are intended to be entitled, subject to the limitations of Section 54A of the Code, to federal income tax credits ("Tax Credits") in an amount equal to the sum of the credits determined under Section 54A(b) of the Code with respect to such dates.
 See "TAX MATTERS" see also "Certain Investor Considerations Regarding Bonds."

-Section 54A(b)(1) and (2) of the Code provide that the amount of the Tax Credits determined with respect to any credit allowance date is 25% of the annual credit amount, which is calculated by multiplying the credit rate by the outstanding face amount of the related Bonds.
-The credit rate for the Bonds is \\\\\%, which is the applicable rate published by the Secretary of the Treasury as of the date on which there was a binding, written contract for the sale of the Bonds.
-The Tax Credit allowed for the first credit allowance date of \\\\\\, \\\, is the ratable portion of the tax credit otherwise allowed on such date based on an initial issuance date of December 22, 2009.
-If a Bond or, if stripped, a Tax Credit Strip is redeemed on a date other than a credit allowance date, the amount of the associated Tax Credit will be the ratable portion of the tax credit otherwise allowed based on the redemption date.
+Section 54A(b)(1) and (2) of the Code provide that the amount of the tax credits determined with respect to any Tax Credit Allowance Date is 25% of the annual credit amount, which is calculated by multiplying the credit rate by the outstanding face amount of the related Bonds.
+The credit rate for the Bonds is , which is the applicable rate published by the Secretary of the Treasury as of the date on which there was a binding, written contract for the sale of the Bonds.
+The tax credit allowed for the first Tax Credit Allowance Date of , , is the ratable portion of the tax credit otherwise allowed on such date based on an initial issuance date of December 22, 2009.
+If a Bond or a Tax Credit Strip is redeemed on a date other than a Tax Credit Allowance Date, the amount of the associated tax credit will be the ratable portion of the tax credit otherwise allowed based on the redemption date.